vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 ### conclusion

-I believe that both sides can learn a lot from each other, and that the negativity and toxicity I've experienced for a tweet that was just a personal observation regarding a Modern C++ feature shows how sad the situation is.
+I believe that both sides can learn a lot from each other, and that the negativity and toxicity I've experienced for a tweet (that was just a personal observation regarding a Modern C++ feature) shows how sad the situation is.

 I also strongly believe that every game developer who is skeptical of Modern C++ should stop erroneously thinking of the "Standard Library" as "Modern C++" and should give a try to all the features I listed above.
-I promise that they will not impact your compilation times, not even by a millisecond, but they will have a positive impact on the quality, readability, and safety of your code.
+I promise that they will not impact your compilation times, and they will very likely have a positive impact on the quality, readability, and safety of your code.

 Finally, my hope is that this post will bring both sides closer together rather than create a new shitstorm - that is not my intention.
-I enjoy some rivalry, and I do enjoy some arguing... but sometimes it is too much, and the fun we have shouting our opinions at each other should always at least give both sides something to think about, to make each party grow either on a technical or human level.
+I enjoy some rivalry, and I do enjoy some arguing... but sometimes it is too much, and the "fun" we have by shouting our opinions at each other should always at least give both sides something to think about, to make each party grow either on a technical or human level.

 Peace.